Frequently Asked Questions

 When our team completes the interview with you and your child, we will determine a potential match with a Big Brother or Big Sister.
 When we think we’ve found a good match, we will share non-identifying information about your child with the Big, and we’ll share non-identifying information about the Big with you and your child.

 After sharing that information, both you and the Big are able to approve or reject the potential match.
-If both approve of the match the match become “official”.
+If both approve of the match, the match become “official”.
 Our staff will set up a “match meeting” where you and your child will get to meet with the Big.
 A BBBS of Central Wisconsin Match Support Specialist will be there to help facilitate the meeting and provide ongoing support throughout the match.